department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ## Research Goals

-The goal of this study is to help us understand users' reactions and behaviors regarding how they use secondary navigational strategies to complete key health tasks on MHV on VA.gov and whether users can effectively complete them, which informs us on how to iterative the new secondary navigation design.
+The goal of this study is to help us understand users' reactions and behaviors regarding how they use secondary navigational strategies to complete key health tasks on MHV on VA.gov and whether users can effectively complete them, and to decide on an alternative that is accessible and intuitive.

 ### Outcome